diamondio/better-queue/README.md

 - `resume()` - Resumes the queue and its runnign tasks.
 - `destroy()` - Destroys the queue: closes the store, tries to clean up.
 - `use(store)` - Sets the queue to read from and write to the given store.
+- `getStats()` - Gets the aggregate stats for the queue.
+Returns an object with properties `successRate`, `peak`, `total` and `average`, representing the success rate on tasks, peak number of items queued, total number of items processed and average processing time, respectively.
+- `resetStats()` - Resets all of the aggregate stats.

 #### Events on Queue